vexxhost/atmosphere/roles/kube_prometheus_stack/README.md

 Our alerting system classifies incidents into different severity levels based on their impact on the system and users.

-- **SEV-1**: This is the highest level of severity, used for incidents that cause a total service outage or significant functionality loss across the entire Atmosphere platform.
-Immediate attention and action are required to restore the service.
+- **SEV-1** (high): This is the highest level of severity, used for incidents causing a complete service disruption or significant loss of functionality across the entire Atmosphere platform.
+Immediate response and action are necessary to restore the service.

-- **SEV-2**: Used for incidents that cause a major impact on a large number of users or critical system components.
-This could include issues affecting the entire control plane of a specific service.
-While not a total outage, SEV-2 incidents still require prompt attention.

-- **SEV-3**: This level is used for incidents that impact a smaller subset of users or a single system.
-These incidents require attention but do not typically require immediate action outside of normal business hours.
+- **SEV-2** (medium): This level is for incidents that affect a smaller group of users or a single system.
+While these incidents require attention, they do not generally necessitate immediate action outside of standard business hours.

-- **SEV-4**: The lowest level of severity, used for minor issues that do not significantly impact users or the system's operation.
-These incidents are typically addressed during normal business hours.
+- **SEV-3** (low): This level is used for minor issues that have a minimal impact on users or the system's operation.
+These incidents are typically addressed during standard business hours.

 ### Alerting Philosophy